warwick-legend/warwick-legend/README.md

 Operate with command line input and Geant4 macro.

-Macro commands for change of geometry, one material in the geometry, primary vertex generator, cross section bias factor (one each, neutron and muon), bias split factor (integer >= 2)
+Macro commands for change of geometry, primary vertex generator and cross section bias factor (one each, neutron and muon)

 CLI for number of threads, macro file, output file name (for production runs)

-User Limits for run time optimization, use recommended benchmarking tool
+User Limits for run time optimization

 ## How to Build/Develop
 The project has the following requirements: